starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 - Enable HDR with flag `--hdr-enabled`

-## AMD FidelityFX Super Resolution (FSR) upscaling
-Use the in-game CIG TSR, AMD FSR, or NVIDIA DLSS options, external tools are not recommended

-Set environment variable `WINE_FULLSCREEN_FSR=1`.
-Then, in the Star Citizen graphics settings, set the game to fullscreen and your desired resolution and it will be FSR scaled up.
-We recommend restarting the game after changing its resolution for better performance.

 ## Automatically Disable/Re-Enable Mouse Acceleration
 Lutris can automatically toggle on/off a flat mouse acceleration profile with the following configuration.